Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 And then it will be a little tricky, because we can't directly insert the `OTHER_SWIFT_FLAG` into other pod target settings because:

 1. In another's podspec, hard code the executable path is not a good idea, because the path may changes when you switching the macro pod between local and remote.
-2. If a lot of pods are depending on the macro pod, when macro pod setting changes you must update all the pods' podspec file which is a hard work.
+2. If a lot of pods are depending on the macro pod, when macro pod setting changes you must update all the pods' podspec file which is a big trouble.

 So we need to do some tricks.
 We can use `pod install`'s `post_install` hook to do this.
 Add these code to your `Podfile`, it aims to add the `OTHER_SWIFT_FLAG` setting to the `Pods.proj`, and all the pod targets will inherit from it.